wazuh/wazuh-documentation/source/deployment-options/virtual-machine/virtual-machine.rst

 In the case of using VirtualBox, once the virtual machine is imported, it may run into issues caused by time skew when VirtualBox synchronizes the time of the guest machine.
 To avoid this situation, enable the ``Hardware Clock in UTC Time`` option in the ``System`` tab of the virtual machine configuration.

 .. note::
-  By default, the network interface type is a bridge.
+  By default, the network interface type is set to Bridged Adapter.
 The VM will attempt to obtain an IP address from the network DHCP server.
 Alternatively, a static IP address can be set by configuring the appropriate network files in the CentOS operating system on which the VM is based.

 Once the virtual machine is imported and running, the next step is to :ref:`deploy the Wazuh agents <installation_agents>` on the systems to be monitored.